Skip to content

 Name: github-pr-review

-Source: github [drop-bot-noise, injection-scanner] openclaw-engineering-agent
+Source: github [drop-bot-noise, dedup] openclaw-engineering-agent

 Prompt: ./sops/pr-review.md